The Toronto Camera Club: Talking Photography Lecture Series

 You can now purchase online tickets, using a credit card!
 Each lecture is $10 for Non-Members - a 33% reduction from pre-pandemic prices!

-Everyone is welcome to this public event, commencing on October 20th when we bring to you, every Thursday, six diverse and dynamic, carefully selected experts in their field of photography, and again in Spring 2023, starting March 9th with seven more speakers, all of the same calibre, to share tips, techniques and their stories with beautiful imagery, encompassing several genres of photography; from still life to travel, abstract architecture to bird photography to time-lapsing and so much more....
-All very informative and not to be missed.
+Everyone is welcome to this public event, commencing on October 19th when we bring to you, every Thursday, six accomplished photographer artists, experts in their respective fields of photography, and again in Spring 2024, starting March 7th with six more speakers to share their motivations, inspirations, tips, techniques, behind the scenes insights and their photographic stories, as well as their beautiful imagery, encompassing several genres of photography; from landscape to travel, architecture, fine art to drone photography, from documentary photography to commercial photography and fine art printing.
+A great opportunity to learn about photography beyond just technical skills, to help you take your photography to the next level.

-Each session runs for two hours, from 7:30-9:30pm, inclusive of an interactive Question and Answer Segment.
-This Season, in hybrid version of the Club's operations, three of the 12 sessions will also be in-Club presentations, but all 12 will be broadcast over Zoom, especially for the convenience of our out-of-town ticket holders.
+Each session runs for two hours from 7:30-9:30 p.m., inclusive of an interactive Questions and Answers period.
+This Season, in hybrid version of the Club's operations, six of the 12 sessions will also be In-Club presentations, but all 12 will be accessible via Zoom, so you can participate from the convenience of your home or wherever you happen to be.

 To secure your spot, you are very welcome to purchase multiple tickets to the series (in advance) as seats are limited.
 Please see below to make your selections.
 All ticket sales are final.